Kischy/SimpleMicro/README.md

 # Simple Micro library

 A lightweight library I use in one of my Arduino projects.
-It provides Timer funcionality, Event/Listener (not yet) functionality and a linked List.
-I only implement the parts I need ^^.
+It provides Timer funcionality, Event/Listener functionality and a linked List.

 # Getting started